Richardaeld/Fat_Racoon_Kitchen/README.md

     + Update the pasted string with the DBname and password by replacing <DBname> and <password> (replace angled brackets as well)
 ### Create the appropiate collections
 + feature
+    + Feature is for a recipes feature ingredient
     + There must be a single feature in the collection for the page to function
     + each feature is structured as
         + {
         + name: "chicken"
         + }
 + recipes
+    + Recipe is where the sites recipes are stored
-    + There must be a single recipe in the collection for page to function amnd it must be linked with lead chefs for recipe of the day to function
+    + There must be a single recipe in the collection for page to function and it must be linked with lead chefs for recipe of the day to function**May have updated to accept no recipes
     + each recipe is structured as
         + {
         + name: "recipe name",